The student housing industry grows in Italy: it’s a real estate investment opportunity

 This means that Italian universities are able to obtain an ever larger share of the international student market, currently dominated by the United States and the United Kingdom.

 Another fact to bear in mind in order to understand the interest in the university housing sector, is the rapid increase in the student population that requires quality accommodation.
-Such strong demand will only encourage more competition, so the number of international students is expected to reach 7 million by 2020, up from 4.1 million in 2014, with growing expectations for quality accommodations.
+Such strong demand will only encourage more competition, so the number of international students worldwide is expected to reach 7 million worldwide by 2020, up from 4.1 million in 2014, with growing expectations for quality accommodations.